HarryAtWorld/Tecky_Pixel_Farm/README.md

 - setup:

 1. 'npm install' to install the packages
+2. create '.env' file base on '.env.sample' for database connection
-2. create a local database with name 'pixel_farm'
+3. create a local database with name 'pixel_farm'
-3. connect to the database and follow the 'teckywspproject.session.sql' file to create tables and insert data.
+4. connect to the database and follow the 'teckywspproject.session.sql' file to create tables and insert data.
-4. 'npm start' to start the server
+5. 'npm start' to start the server

 - play: